ganovak/AcademicWebsite/content/home/experience.md

   * Articulated guidance on best practices for reproducible research for use by NASA's Biomedical Research and Environmental Sciences Division
   * Developed a R package for internal NASA use to support reproducibility efforts
   * Conducted thorough literature review on current best practices for reproducible research in government, academia, and industry
-  * Reviewed and provided recommendations on computational tools to support reproducible work
+  * Reviewed computational tools to support reproducible work and provided recommendations based on insight from Millennia Young, PhD regarding lab procedure and culture
   """

 [[experience]]